NeptuneMagicSauce/CatPi/README.md

   handle control-c: also close relay

 - more debug settings:
+  - refresh frequency of the load cell polling: to test
   - duration of button/relay press (<-> quantity)
-  - load cell polling timeout, for cpu consumption when unplugged: to test
+  - load cell polling timeout, for cpu consumption when unplugged
+  - refresh frequency of the main loop
   - minimum weight for bowl is empty
   - two pins of HX711
   - gain?
   - duration of confirm tare

 - base widget: maybe QSlider is better than DeltaDial ?

-- button to reset calibration to factory defaults because if you go through the calibration screens but you don't have the known weight but you put your finger on the scale then it's in a state with bad calibration data in the debug menu?

 - problem: the screen is too bright in the night test screen saver shuts off screen: